i Nature of the insurance and reinsurance market

-The application fee is determined by the Undersecretariat and varies from 50 lira to 300 lira, depending on the amount of the dispute.22
+The application fee is determined by IRSA and varies from 100 Turkish lira to 350 Turkish lira, or even more in certain cases, depending on the amount of the dispute.29

 The fees of arbitrators are paid by the Commission.
 Arbitrators shall decide on the additional costs as regulated under the Civil Procedure Code.

-Most of the awards rendered in 2018 by the Commission concerned car insurance policies, compulsory traffic insurance, property insurance and life insurance policies.
+Most of the awards rendered in 2019 by the Commission concerned car insurance policies, compulsory traffic insurance, and property insurance policies.
 Compared with court judgments, the awards contain more comprehensive examinations and reasoning.

 v Alternative dispute resolution